 Photo by Meruyert Gonullu

-I tried to start writing this piece approximately one thousand times, but I couldn't decide if I wanted to spell it flaky or flakey
+I tried to start writing this piece approximately one thousand times, but I couldn't decide if I wanted to spell it flaky or flakey.

 Now, that's flaky.

-Unlike a buttery croissant or a soap-cutting video, it's not great to be described as flaky at work.
+soap-cutting video, it's not great to be described as flaky at work.

 If you've ever been described as a flake, it's not flattering.
 Flaking out describes the last-minute text message you send to your friends because you can't get off of your couch.
 Flaking out is over-promising and under-delivering at work.